rsyslog/rsyslog/source/configuration/modules/imrelp.rst

    "string", "none", "no", "none"

-This parameter permits to specify the so-called "priority string" to GnuTLS.
-This string gives complete control over all crypto parameters, including compression setting.
+This parameter allows passing the so-called "priority string" to GnuTLS.
+This string gives complete control over all crypto parameters, including compression settings.
 For this reason, when the prioritystring is specified, the "tls.compression" parameter has no effect and is ignored.

 Full information about how to construct a priority string can be found in the GnuTLS manual.
-At the time of this writing, this information was contained in `section 6.10 of the GnuTLS manual <http://gnutls.org/manual/html_node/Priority-Strings.html>`_.
+At the time of writing, this information was contained in `section 6.10 of the GnuTLS manual <http://gnutls.org/manual/html_node/Priority-Strings.html>`_.